The soldiers

 Civil War Sweetener - Sorghum

-Sorghum is a grain that grows tall like corn, and is used for sweetening
+Sorghum is a grain that grows tall like corn.
+From a distance it looks like corn.

 However, you’ll find no ears and there is a reddish tinge to the leaves, stalk and ripe seed head.
 Stalks stand up to 10 feet tall.